nealrout/daas_docs/README.md

 ### Python/Django
 __Authentication & Authorization Layer:__
 ___daas_py_auth___
-Service using JWT to first authenticate a consuming user, then build a toke with the list of allowable facilities for that user.
+Service using JWT to first authenticate a consuming user, then build a token with the list of allowable facilities for that user.
 This token is then required to #1) hit the API layer, and #2) fetch and update data from both the DB and SOLR.

 __API Layer:__
 ___daas_py_api___
 Django API service that is generic and can be used for any domain in the DaaS.
-It is fully configuration driven  This setup is a custom more granular project with a managed DBMS layer.
+It is fully configuration driven.
+This setup is a custom more abstract project with a managed DBMS layer, rather than the out of the box ORM approach.

 __Index Layer:__